 The Oregon State University System shall not bar the free transmission of electronic mail between union electronic mail servers and OSU electronic mail servers.

-If the department does not conduct a new Graduate Assistant orientation, a union representative may request to meet with the new employees who are in the bargaining unit.
+If the department does not conduct a new Graduate Employee orientation, a union representative may request to meet with the new employees who are in the bargaining unit.
 The department will provide meeting space according to current building use policies as long as the space is available and scheduling has occurred in accordance with department policies or guidelines.
 Subject to prior supervisory approval(s) and operational needs regarding scheduling, the employee(s) will be permitted to meet with a union representative on work time.
 The new employee orientation will be scheduled for fifteen (15) minutes; with the employer’s and the employees’ consent, the meeting can be extended to thirty (30) minutes.

 Upon written authorization from the employee, the University will deduct a voluntary contribution of $5.00 per month from the employee’s salary.
 Such authorization shall include a statement authorizing the University to inform the Union of the name of the employee requesting the deduction.
 The sum of all monies deducted along with the names of the contributors shall be remitted to the Union monthly at the same time union dues are remitted.
 An employee who terminates this voluntary contribution may not reinstate such deductions prior to the beginning of the next academic year.

-(b) Within thirty (30) days from the beginning of classes for each term, the University will provide the Union the following directory information for all bargaining unit graduate assistants who have not suppressed their directory information: Name, current mailing address and telephone number, email address, employing department, campus office address, and status as a graduate teaching assistant or graduate research assistant and their hours of service, and, for those graduate assistants who have signed a consent to release, bargaining unit status, salary, and FTE.
+(b) The University will provide the Union the following directory information each month for all bargaining unit Graduate Employees who have not suppressed their directory information: Name, current mailing address and telephone number, email address, employing department, campus office address, funding source type, and, when available, assignment as a Graduate Teaching Assistant or Graduate Research Assistant; and , for those Graduate Employees who have signed a consent to release, bargaining unit status, salary, and FTE.